brewDOCs/BrewDOCs/README.md

 9. In VS Code run `git checkout dev` and then `git pull origin dev` to pull the changes from the remote (github) dev branch to your local dev branch

 10. Go back to step 1 and repeat

-NOTE: If you created the branch from an issue make sure to close the branch and the issue on Github.